 In June and July 2018, three additional purported stockholder derivative complaints were filed.
 Two of the complaints were filed in Maryland state court (in cases captioned Kenney v.
 Plank, et al. (filed June 29, 2018) and Luger v.
 Plank, et al. (filed July 26, 2018), respectively), and those cases were consolidated on October 19, 2018 under the caption Kenney v.
 Plank, et al. The other complaint was filed in the United States District Court for the District of Maryland (in a case captioned Andersen v.
-Plank, et al. (filed July 23, 2018)).
+Plank et al. (filed July 23, 2018)).
 The operative complaints in these cases name Mr. Plank, certain other members of the Company's Board of Directors and certain former Company executives as defendants, and name the Company as a nominal defendant.
 The operative complaints include allegations similar to those in the In re Under Armour Securities Litigation matter discussed above that challenges, among other things, the Company's disclosures related to growth and consumer demand for certain of the Company's products and stock sales by certain individual defendants.
-The operative complaint in the Kenney matter also makes allegations similar to those in the consolidated complaint in the Kenney matter also makes allegations similar to those in the consolidated complaint in the In re Under Armour, Inc. Shareholder Derivative Litigation matter discussed above regarding the Company's purchase of parcels from entities controlled by Mr. Plank through Sagamore and asserts a claim of corporate waste against the individual defendants.
-These complaints seek similar remedies to the remedies sought in the In re Under Armour, Inc. Shareholder Derivative Litigation complaints.
+The operative complaints in each of these cases assert breach of fiduciary duty and unjust enrichment claims against the individual defendants.
+The operative complaint in the Kenney matter also makes allegations similar to those in the consolidated complaint in the In re Under Armour, Inc. Shareholder Derivative Litigation matter discussed above regarding the Company's purchase of parcels from entities controlled by Mr. Plank through Sagamore and asserts a claim of corporate waste against the individual defendants.
+These complaints seek similar remedies to the remedies sought in the In re Under Armour, Inc. Shareholder Derivative Litigation complaint.